Norwegian-American Historical Association: Publications

-Theodore C. Blegen served as managing editor for publications from 1925 until his retirement in 1960.
-His devotion to high standards of historical scholarship enabled the Norwegian American Historical Association to achieve a reputation as a learned society.
-Later editors have included Kenneth O. Bjork from 1960 until 1980 and Odd S. Lovoll from 1980 until 2001.

-The association promotes Norwegian-American historical research and literary work; and helps maintain and develop archives of Norwegian-American historical material.
 Its Norwegian-American Studies (formerly Studies and Records) publications are available online.
 The current editor of NAHA's publications is Anna Peterson.
-The association has enjoyed success and gained the recognition and respect of an international scholarly community.

-In fulfillment of its purpose, the association has published nearly one hundred books of scholarly merit; promoted Norwegian-American historical research and literary work and preserved of materials of historical significance.

 Archives

 Ole E. Rolvaag, the author of Giants in the Earth, became the association's first secretary and archivist.
 Rølvaag initiated the collection of archives including letters, papers, books, periodicals, photographs, diaries and newspapers related to Norwegian-American life.